 It’s a commonly-known fact that nurses have a lot of flexibility in their schedule, but that’s not the only place that nurses have a plethora of options from which to choose.

-Reasons abound as to why now is a great time to begin a career in nursing.
-From solid reputations to skyrocketing demand, there truly has never been a better time than now.
-But perhaps an even more important motive for those that choose this honorable path is the everlasting opportunity for nurses to change lives, a purpose that will never go away.
+Now is a great time to begin a career in nursing for so many reasons.
+But perhaps an even more important motive for those that choose this path is the constant opportunity for nurses to change lives—a purpose that will never go away.